pombreda/lepl/doc-src/lexer.rst

      * If the tag does not match, the token matcher fails.

-     * If the tag matches and the token contains a sub--matcher, then the fragment of text is passed to the sub--matcher for processing.
+     * If the tag matches and the token contains a sub--matcher (ie, if it is a specialised token), then the fragment of text is passed to the sub--matcher for processing.
 If the sub--matcher returns a result then that result is returned by the token.
 Alternatively, if the sub--matcher fails then the token fails too.

-     * If the tag matches and the token has no sub--matcher, then the token returns the fragment as the result of a successful match.
+     * If the tag matches and the token has no sub--matcher (ie, if it is not specialised), then the token returns the entire fragment as the result of a successful match.

    * Evaluation continues in the usual manner, returning a list of results.